pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ## Create a EKS cluster and a node pool

-According to AWS [Official Blog](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) recommendation and EKS official [Best Practice Document](https://aws.github.io/aws-eks-best-practices/reliability/docs/dataplane/#ensure-capacity-in-each-az-when-using-ebs-volumes), since most of the TiDB cluster components use EBS volumes as storage, it is recommended to create a node pool in each availability zone (at least 3 in total) for each component when creating an EKS.
+According to AWS [Official Blog](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) recommendation and EKS [Best Practice Document](https://aws.github.io/aws-eks-best-practices/reliability/docs/dataplane/#ensure-capacity-in-each-az-when-using-ebs-volumes), since most of the TiDB cluster components use EBS volumes as storage, it is recommended to create a node pool in each availability zone (at least 3 in total) for each component when creating an EKS.

 Save the following configuration as the `cluster.yaml` file.
 Replace `${clusterName}` with your desired cluster name.